Planning application process

 Consultation

+Most applications are subject to some form of public consultation.
 Anyone that will be affected by your application must be notified and given the chance to comment.
 This may include your neighbours, members of the public and internal and external consultees.
-The consultation period lasts 21 days.
+The consultation period lasts for a minimum of 21 days.
+Public consultations can be via a letter direct to neighbours and/or a site notice.
+On large developments the case officer will usually publish multiple site notices.
+Certain developments also require an advert in the local press.

 Assessment

 We will contact you if we need further information.
-If a site inspection is needed, we will contact you to arrange this.
+A site inspection is likely to be needed, we will contact you to arrange this where necessary.

-The results of the consultation will be reviewed.
+The results of the consultation will be reviewed and considered against planning policy and other material planning considerations.

 Decision